Latif Huseynov: Biography

 Latif Huseynov was born in 1964 in Aghdam.
 In June 1986, he graduated from Kyiv State University, Faculty of International Law.
 On 14 October 1994 he defended his thesis for the degree of Candidate of Legal Sciences in Kyiv, and on 29 September 2000 - Doctor of Law.

-In 2001, he had been the chairman of the Legal Policies and State Structuring Department of the Milli Majlis of the Republic of Azerbaijan.
+In 2001, he was chairman of the Legal Policies and State Structuring Department of the Milli Majlis of the Republic of Azerbaijan.
 Huseynov has been a member of the Venice Committee of the Council of Europe since 2003.
-He was a member of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment between 2004 and 2015, and from 2011 to 2015, President of the Committee.
-Huseynov praised prison conditions in Azerbaijan, stating in 2011 that "the situation in Azerbaijan is better than that in an overwhelming majority of European countries".
-In 2018, the CPT investigation found that torture and ill-treatment was "widespread and systemic" in Azerbaijan.
+He was a member of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment between 2004 and 2015, and President of the Committee from 2011 to 2015.
+Huseynov praised prison conditions in Azerbaijan, stating in 2011 that "the [prisons'] situation in Azerbaijan is better than that in an overwhelming majority of European countries".
+In 2018, a CPT investigation found torture and ill-treatment "widespread and systemic" in Azerbaijan.

 In 2005, he was appointed ad hoc judge at the European Court of Human Rights.
 Since 2017, Latif Huseynov has been in the European Court of Human Rights as a fully-fledged judge.

 He is fluent in English, French, Russian, German and Ukrainian.